0xA18/stremio-enhanced-registry/README.md

 ## Update Policy
 **For security reasons, you will have to submit a new PR every update to update your plugin metadata, so I can review your code and make sure it's safe for users.**

-For themes, one submission is enough.
-Make sure your "download" field links to always the latest version available.
+**For themes, one submission is enough.
+Just make sure your "download" field links to always the latest version available.**

 ## Reporting Issues
 If you find any harmful or malicious plugins/themes, please report them by opening an issue in this repository with as much detail as possible.